 Is available on the ground floor just beyond the Shop.
 There are hangers for coats and lockers for large bags and rucksacs.
 Buggies can also be stored there if you prefer.

-Our waitress-serviced Restaurant and self-service Café are located on the ground floor.
-They are both fully accessible for wheelchair users.
+Our Café is located on the ground floor and is fully accessible for wheelchair users.
 Our staff are very happy to help if you need assistance.
-Large print versions of the menu are available upon request.

 Please contact us for further information 01926 645 500 or ask at the Welcome Centre upon arrival.